 Where a person is convicted of an offence under paragraph 4(a), the court may make an order requiring him, within such period as may be specified in the order, to give the requested information or to produce the requested document.

-(1) The relevant authority may only disclose any information given or document produced under this Schedule (including any copy or extract made of any such document)—
+(1) The Treasury may only disclose any information given or document produced under this Schedule (including any copy or extract made of any such document)—

 (i) the Crown in respect of the Government of the United Kingdom;